SeldonIO/seldon-core/docs/source/contents/inference/index.md

 The `--offset` parameter specifies how many messages (from the latest) you want to search to find your request.
 If not specified the last request will be shown.

 `x-request-id` will also appear in tracing spans.

+If `x-request-id` is passed in by the caller then this will be used.
+It is the caller's responsibility to ensure it is unique.

+The IDs generated are [XIDs](https://github.com/rs/xid).